clintjhill/dev-experience-story/galvanize.md

 - Deliverying everyday is a no consequence decision
 - "show me it works"
 - TDD increases the ability to change later without consequence

-*consequences will deflate confidence*
+  - _consequences will deflate confidence_

 ---

+# Section on the "Words"

+---

 # Trust

 ### How to build it

 - Deploy everyday - everything visual and anything else
 - Completely and thoroughly communicate complexities
   - Tell how you've removed them
   - Tell how you're encountering them or ignoring them

 ### How to use

 - Don't over think requests (just start work)
-- Be a part of the design, not the *authority*
+- Be a part of the design, not the _authority_

-Resolve trust issues with this question: *"What's best for the user?"*
+Resolve trust issues with this question: _"What's best for the user?"_

 ---

 # Empathy

 ### How to build it

 - Be more honest about your feelings
 - Imagine everyone is your favorite elder
 - Never lie about your confidence to do new things
 - Have faith that others feel the same way

 ### How to use it

 - Always stop when you feel defensive
   - It's never about you
   - It's never (ever) about using React vs. Angular